 4.5.5.1.
-Individual charge-sustaining fuel consumption and fuel efficieny for OVC-HEVs and NOVC-HEVs, [NOVC-FCHVs and OVC-FCHVs]
+Individual charge-sustaining fuel consumption and fuel efficiency for OVC-HEVs and NOVC-HEVs, [NOVC-FCHVs and OVC-FCHVs]

 4.5.5.1.1.
+This paragraph is applicable only for Level 1A:

 Individual charge-sustaining fuel consumption for OVC-HEVs and NOVC-HEVs

 The charge-sustaining fuel consumption for an individual vehicle shall be calculated using the following equation: